Medical Toxicology Rotation

 Students at Humpback Rocks, following the popular nature hike to search for toxic plants and mushrooms.

-The rotation provides a strong foundation of knowledge pertaining to the diagnosis and management of acute and chronic poisoning.
+The rotation provides a strong foundation of knowledge of the diagnosis and management of acute and chronic poisoning.
 Read more about the topics covered during the rotation.

 Students may also enroll in the 2-week Wilderness Medicine Course, a basic overview of caring for patients in austere environments.